-Overall attendance in 2020/21 was higher than in 2018/19 (the most recent full year).
-The gap between 'all' and disadvantaged learners reduced during the year by 0.76%.
-Disadvantaged attendance was the highest in 2020/21 than any previous year, even with the disruption of partial school closure in Spring 2021.
-Although this demonstrates positive impact of actions during 2020/21, disadvantaged learners were still disproportionately represented in the group of persistent absentees.
-Despite the improvements in attendance for disadvantaged pupils, it remains a priority of our current plan in order to close the gap even further and continue to reduce the number of disadvantaged persistent absentees.
+Attendance continued to be impacted by the pandemic and comparisons with previous years are not possible.
+The gap between 'all' and disadvantaged learners reduced during the year by 1.58% (more than double the reduction in the previous year).
+In Summer 2022 attendance for all mirrored the national picture with disadvantaged pupils only 0.63% below 'all'.
+Although this demonstrates positive impact of actions during 2021-22, disadvantaged learners were still disproportionately represented in the group of persistent absentees.
+This remains a priority in our current plan in order to close the gap even further and continue to reduce the number of disadvantaged persistent absentees.